adapter-hub/adapters/docs/prediction_heads.md

 The AdapterModel classes provided by `adapters` allow a flexible configuration of prediction heads on top of a pre-trained language model.

-First, we load pre-trained model from the HuggingFace Hub via the [`AutoAdapterModel`](adapters.AutoAdapterModel) class:
+First, we load pre-trained model from the Hugging Face Hub via the [`AutoAdapterModel`](adapters.AutoAdapterModel) class:
 ```python
 model = AutoAdapterModel.from_pretrained("bert-base-uncased")
 ```